Want to know how to stop teeth grinding at night? According to some, we should all start doing yoga.

 Many people tend to think the goal is to halt every thought.
 That is not really possible.
 Withdrawing your attention from the unending chains of relentless thoughts that continuously stream through your mind is what you wish to learn.
 Whenever you are aware that your concentration has strayed (to thoughts of dinner, sensations etc.) slowly direct back to your selected object.
 Meditation requires just this continuous awareness of your attention/focus and fetching it back.

 4. Avoid Unhealthy Habits

 Don’t rely on smoking, caffeine and alcohol as your ways of managing stress.
-Men are likely to do this than women.
-This known as avoidance behavior but women are not largely affected as most ted to seek support from their acquaintanceship.
+Men are more likely to do this than women.
+This known as avoidance behavior, but women are not largely affected as most tend to seek support from their acquaintanceship.

-These crutches will not solve your problems over the long term.
-They will just create new ones.
-It is like putting your head in the sand.
-It may short term relief, but it is not going to make the problems fade away.
-You need to seek health ways to help you tackle the causes of your stress.
+These crutches will not solve your problems on the long-run.
+They will just create new problems.
+It’s like putting your head in the sand.
+It may be short term relief, but it is not going to make the problems fade away.
+You need to seek healthier ways to help you tackle the causes of your stress.

 5. Connect with people

 A good support network of friends, family and colleges can ease your stress and help you see things in a better perspective.
 Health experts warn that if you fail to connect with people, you will not get support to turn to whenever you need help.